How To Color A Tattoo

 How To Color A Tattoo.
-My biggest piece of advice in color tattoos is if your artist is asking what colors to use, don’t trust this artist.
 If you have a yellow undertone, avoid using this color as it can look muddy on the skin.
+Today topic is color tattoos.

 Pin on Color Stick and Poke Tattoos from www.pinterest.com

-Then, when you pack ink into the skin, it’s 100% full.
 Of course, if you want a specific color for an aspect of the tattoo, that’s fine, but if the artist is asking your opinion on every single color that should go to into the tattoo, they don’t know what they are doing as an artist.
-If you have a yellow undertone, avoid using this color as it can look muddy on the skin.
+Your lifestyle also matters when you are choosing a tattoo color.
+My biggest piece of advice in color tattoos is if your artist is asking what colors to use, don’t trust this artist.

 Other Essential Factors That Can Determine The Color Of Your Tattoo.